-Recent releases of Windows 10 and above may install and run the Windows Subsystem for Linux.
-See the Microsoft Docs installation guide for details.
-Once complete, install required packages following the instructions for Linux distributions, above, e.g. for Debian-based Linux if you install and use the Ubuntu or Debian package, or for RPM-based Linux if you install and use the openSUSE package.
+Recent releases of Windows 10 have the ability to install and run a more "native" command line.
+Follow the Microsoft Docs installation guide to install the Windows Subsystem for Linux.
+Once complete, ensure installation of required packages following the instructions for Linux distributions, above, e.g. for Debian-based Linux if you install and use the Ubuntu or Debian package, or for RPMbased Linux if you install and use the openSUSE package.

-Otherwise we recommend installing a virtual machine (e.g. VirtualBox or VMWare Workstation Player), which requires the installation of a regular Linux distribution (e.g. Ubuntu) to run via the virtual machine.
+Otherwise we recommend installing a virtual machine (e.g. VirtualBox or VMWare Workstation Player), which then requires the installation of a regular Linux distribution (e.g. Ubuntu) to run via the virtual machine.
 GAMIT/GLOBK may then be installed and run on this virtual machine operating system, again following the instructions for the relevant Linux distribution, above.

-Previously we had preferred to use Cygwin, which is a Linux emulator for Windows, for installing and running GAMIT/GLOBK.
+Previously we had preferred to use Cygwin, which is a common Linux "emulator" for Windows, for installing and running GAMIT/GLOBK.
 To install Cygwin, download and run setup-x86.exe (for 32-bit computers) or setup-x86\64.exe (64-bit) to begin installation.
 Generally, the defaults shown throughout the installation process are adequate and need not be changed.
 There are, however, specific packages which are required in addition to the default Cygwin packages that are installed.
 These are at least: